semgrep/semgrep/README.md

 # Check for Python == where the left and right hand sides are the same (often a bug)
 $ semgrep -e `$X==$X` --lang=py path/to/src

-# Run the default rule pack with rules for many languages
+# Run a rule pack with rules for many languages
-$ semgrep --config=default path/to/src
+$ semgrep --config=https://semgrep.dev/p/r2c-CI path/to/src
 ```

 Explore the Semgrep Registry of rules and CI integrations at [semgrep.dev](https://semgrep.dev/packs).